samarium-lang/Samarium/docs/functions.md

 Primes below 100:
 2 3 5 7 11 13 17 19 23 29 31 37 41 43 47 53 59 61 67 71 73 79 83 89 97
 ```

+Iterators support special `$` and cast `%` methods.

+`Iterator%` returns the length of the iterator if available, and null otherwise.

+`Iterator$` yields the next value of the iterator.